appbaseio/Docs/content/docs/reactivesearch/v3/overview/reactivemaps-migration.md

 nestedSidebar: 'web-reactivesearch'
 ---

 ReactiveMaps 3.0.0 is published 🎉 with new features and is easier than ever to setup and use.
-This guide talks about what's changed and how should you as a user be switching to a 3.x stable version without breaking things.
+This guide talks about what has changed in 3.0.0 and how should you as a user be switching to a 3.x stable version without breaking things.

 > Behind the scenes, we have switched from using the unmaintained `react-google-maps` to a maintained rewrite in the `@react-google-maps/api` library.